yoctoproject/poky/documentation/ref-manual/variables.rst

       you to specify the inclusion of debugging symbols and the compiler optimizations (none, performance or size).

+   :term:`MESON_TARGET`
+      A variable for the :ref:`ref-classes-meson` class, allowing to choose a Meson target to build in :ref:`ref-tasks-compile`.
+Otherwise, the default targets are built.

    :term:`METADATA_BRANCH`
       The branch currently checked out for the OpenEmbedded-Core layer (path determined by :term:`COREBASE`).